headzoo/jellyfin-plugin-homemessage/README.md

 # Jellyfin.Plugin.HomeMessage

-A Jellyfin plugin that displays a message on the home page.
+Adds admin-configurable messages to the Jellyfin home page, with scheduling and per-user dismiss tracking.